yannisk2/granite-io/docs/design.md

 IO processors need to implement the `InputOutputProcessor` interface which is defined [here](https://github.com/ibm-granite/granite-io/blob/main/src/granite_io/io/base.py) (see below for interface snippet).

-As you can see from the interface, there is a lot of flexibility on how you want to implement your IO processor.
+As you can see from the interface, there is a lot of flexibility to implement your IO processor however you want.
 There is no restriction on having to use an input and/or output processor.
 This flexibility is essential when having to implement multi-turn scenarios as described previously.

 ```Python
 class InputOutputProcessor(FactoryConstructible):